tensorwerk/hangar-py/docs/installation.rst

 Installation
 ============

-For general usage it is recomended that you use a pre-built version of Hangar, either from a Python Distribution, or a pre-built wheel from PyPi.
+For general usage it is recommended that you use a pre-built version of Hangar, either from a Python Distribution, or a pre-built wheel from PyPi.